Ghost Dance War

 The Ghost Dance War was the military reaction of the United States government against the spread of the Ghost Dance movement on Lakota Sioux reservations in 1890 and 1891.
-The U.S. Army designation for this conflict was Pine Ridge Campaign.
+The United States Army designation for this conflict was Pine Ridge Campaign.
 White settlers called it the Messiah War.
-Lakota Sioux reservations were occupied by the U.S. Army, causing fear, confusion, and resistance among the Lakota.
-It resulted in the Wounded Knee Massacre wherein the 7th Cavalry killed over 250 Lakota, primarily unarmed women, children, and elders, at Wounded Knee on December 29, 1890.
+Lakota Sioux reservations were occupied by the US Army, causing fear, confusion, and resistance among the Lakota.
+It resulted in the Wounded Knee Massacre wherein the 7th Cavalry killed over 250 Lakota, primarily unarmed women, children, and elders, at Wounded Knee on December 29, 1890; as a recognition for surviving an ambush, the US government awarded the Medal of Honor to 20 US soldiers.
 The end of the Ghost Dance War is usually dated January 15, 1891, when Lakota Ghost-Dancing leader Kicking Bear decided to meet with US officials.
-However, the U.S. government continued to use the threat of violence to suppress the Ghost Dance at Lakota reservations Pine Ridge, Rosebud, Cheyenne River, and Standing Rock.
+However, the US government continued to use the threat of violence to suppress the Ghost Dance at the Pine Ridge, Rosebud, Cheyenne River, and Standing Rock reservations.

 Ghost Dance

 The Ghost Dance ceremony began as part of a Native American religious movement in 1889.
-It was initiated by the Paiute religious leader Wovoka, after a vision in which Wovoka said Wakan Tanka (Lakota orthography: Wakȟáŋ Tȟáŋka, usually translated as Great Spirit) spoke to him and told him directly that the ghost of Native American ancestors would come back to live in peace with the remaining Native Americans for the rest of eternity, and that by practicing the ghost dances would hasten the arrival of these events.
+It was initiated by the Paiute religious leader Wovoka, after a vision in which Wovoka said Wakan Tanka (Lakota orthography: Wakȟáŋ Tȟáŋka, usually translated as Great Spirit) spoke to him and told him directly that the ghost of Native American ancestors would come back to live in peace with the remaining Native Americans for the rest of eternity, and that practicing the ghost dances would hasten the arrival of these events.
 It was also believed that shirts worn during these ritualistic dances would protect the wearer from bullets.
 The Sioux also believed that a series of devastating natural disasters would occur, which would wipe out all white people while Native Americans would be protected.
-This movement/religion quickly spread by Native Americans throughout the continent and most western reservations, including Lakota reservations in South Dakota.
+This religious movement quickly spread by Native Americans throughout the continent and most western reservations, including Lakota reservations in South Dakota.
 Sitting Bull allowed Kicking Bear to preach and teach the dance at Standing Rock.
-At the same time, the religion was also preached by Short Bull to the Brulé at Rosebud Reservation and embraced by Spotted Elk at Cheyenne River, and by Red Cloud at Pine Ridge Reservation.
+At the same time, the religion was also preached by Short Bull to the Brulé at Rosebud and embraced by Spotted Elk at Cheyenne River, and by Red Cloud at Pine Ridge.
 This started the push to bring US troops into the Dakotas.